Your Dog Bite Lawsuit Questions, Answered

 It’s a tough debate because dogs can be a man or woman’s best friend.
 They are great companions, have been known to save lives, and can be easily trained to make amazing pets.

 That being said, nothing could be worse than suffering a dog bite, let alone a deadly one.
 And we should be able to expect people with dogs to take active responsibility for their furry friends.
+The right dog harness or muzzle can prevent any incidents so you can walk your dog carefree.

 What if you did suffer a bite?
 When can you sue because of a dog bite?